 Case 2: If VD =V0 is applied

-The effect of the barrier is nullified i.e., the barrier hereafter will not oppose any majority carriers in crossing the junction.
+The effect of the barrier is nullified, i.e., the barrier hereafter will not oppose any majority carriers in crossing the junction.
 Both the majority and minority carriers will be crossing the junction.
-Hence, forward current is small or fwd. current just passes into the diode.
+Hence, the forward current is small, or it just passes into the diode.

 Case 3: If VD > V0

-Since the forward voltage of the diode, VD is greater than Vo, more majority carrier will be crossing the junction and forward current exponentially increases with the forward voltage VD.
-The diode is in conducting state or we can say the diode is in ON state.
+Since the forward voltage of the diode, VD is greater than Vo, more majority carriers will be crossing the junction, and the forward current exponentially increases with the forward voltage VD.
+The diode is in conducting state, or we can say the diode is in the ON state.